 The calendar’s biggest fashion month led us to Paris.
 Not all of us can make it to the French fashion capital, but technology has changed the very meaning of being present in spirit.
-For better (or worse) live streaming, relentless browsing, and never-ending social media updates have altered the ways of fashion.
+For better (or worse) live streaming virtual and hybrid events, relentless browsing, and never-ending social media updates have altered the ways of fashion.

 It was technology that inspired Karl Lagerfeld, as Chanel’s chunky knits and muted hues gave way to Insta-inspired prints, baseball caps, and robots.
 We will never know what Coco Chanel thinks of it, but front-row guests like Carla Bruni Sarkozy, Anna Del Russo, Patrick Demarchelier, and Lily Rose Depp nodded in appreciation.In admiration of the present, Stella McCartney’s show celebrated “the spirit of love and hope and being in the moment”.
 Natural fabrics in shades.